valdimit/Hands-On-Qiskit/README.md

 This repository contains a collection of hands-on quantum computing projects using Qiskit

+## Quantum Computing Module

+Description: A collection of exercises and simulations inspired by textbooks and classical examples, focusing on fundamental quantum computing concepts and algorithms.

 ## Quantum Random Number Generator (QRNG)

 Description: A demonstration of how quantum circuits can generate truly random numbers using the inherent randomness of quantum states.